-Additional exercises to stretch the back and spine are also introduced to begin increasing overall flexibility, balance and strength.
+Additional exercises to stretch the back and spine are also introduced to begin increasing overall flexibility, balance, coordination and strength.

 Recent studies indicate that Tai Chi may help with a range of health problems including Parkinsons, MS, Fibromyalgia, Arthritis, digestive problems, cancer, injury, asthma. and more.
 It can also assist in the rehabilitation from Stroke and joint replacements.

 Even though we are sitting, foot ankle and knee exercises are introduced to increase balance and flexibility.
 Learn how to get in and out of chairs with ease, climb stairs with strength, turn and bend easily, increase strength, flexibility and coordination.
 Optimal spinal turning occurs with the sitting form.

 Classes are conducted year round every Friday, Classes resuming Friday, July 3

 9:00 – 10:00 (Beginners) 10:15 -11:30 a.m. (advanced)

 at the Sarafanov Ballet Studio, 2109B Louie Drive, West Kelowna.